World Book Day

 Mrs Lightfoot – Teaching Assistant

-You will need to remember to bring your P.E kit on Wednesday.
+You will need to remember to bring your Dance kit on a Monday and your P.E.
+Kit on a Wednesday. .

 On Tuesday you will be given homework and spellings, it should be returned to school by Friday.
 You should aim to read and learn your spellings on a daily basis.
 You will have a weekly spelling and multiplication quiz.